POLE DANCING

 Written by Tracey Simmonds

-The Importance of Spotting in Pole Fitness
+The Importance of Pole Dance Spotting

 One of the key responsibilities of the pole fitness instructor is spotting.
 We have summarised the key aspects of the safe spotting technique below.